underground-software/RPi.GPIO2/README.md

 libgpiod's python bindings. libgpiod provides a straightforward interface for interacting with GPIO pins on supported devices via the mainline Linux kernel interface.

+### Notes:

+Do not install `RPI.GPIO` via `pip3` as that will attempt to install the raspbian-only library that motivated this project in the first place.
+If that package is installed alonside this one, attempts to `import RPi.GPIO` will cause an error as python will attempt to import the wrong package.